bruneaug/DShield-SIEM/README.md

 GET _security/_authenticate<br>
 GET /_cat/nodes?v=true<br>

-# DShield Analysis Scripts by Students
+# DShield Analysis Scripts and Code by Students
 This is a list of script and code that students from the BACS program have written to assist with log analysis.<br>

 Jesse La Grew [cowrieprocessor](https://github.com/jslagrew/cowrieprocessor)<br>